 For most Asian families, the concept of shame still play a very strong role.

-If you do not achieve a certain level of education, you’re bring shame to the family.
+If you do not achieve a certain level of education, you’re bringing shame to the family.

-If you do not make a certain amount of money, you’re bring shame to the family.
+If you do not make a certain amount of money, you’re bringing shame to the family.

-If you get pregnant before getting married, you’re bring shame to the family.
+If you get pregnant before getting married, you’re bringing shame to the family.

-If you disobey your parents, you’re bring shame to the family.
+If you disobey your parents, you’re bringing shame to the family.